jdj2261/Simple-Mujoco-Sim/README.md

-# Welcome to franka panda's MuJoCo world
+# Welcome to MuJoCo world